Collinformatics/HackTheBox/SkillsAssessment/File Upload Attacks/writeup.md

         <img width="538" height="126" alt="sc-pl_encode" src="https://github.com/user-attachments/assets/59e75291-7ca3-4364-8a2e-a67664aee7b3" />
     </p>

+Lets further investigate the upload functionality and see if we can find a way around the file restrictions.

-- First we'll up load a .png and use Burp Suite to add an extention before .png.
-Well use the wordlist: /usr/share/seclists/Discovery/Web-Content/web-extensions.txt
+We'll strat by uploading a .jpg and use Burp Suite to add an extention before the image type.
+Lets use the wordlist: /usr/share/seclists/Discovery/Web-Content/web-extensions.txt

         ------geckoformboundary1c3064ee08fbac913b71e2f796f8229c
         Content-Disposition: form-data; name="uploadFile"; filename="pic$ext$.png"